Prime and Reach: Synthesising Body Motion for Gaze-Primed Object Reach

 {Prime \& Reach sequences from HD-EPIC~\cite{perrett2025HD-EPIC}, using full-body pose from EgoAllo~\cite{yi2025egoallo}. \textbf{(Left)} A sequence starting with the intention to reach the container (cyan sphere).
-Gaze priming is evident (gaze intersecting the object) during the approach before reaching the object. \textbf{(Right)} Similar behaviour is noted for priming and picking up the scale (cyan sphere). [darker colors indicate later time].} \end{strip}
+Gaze priming is evident -gaze (green plus) intersecting the object- during the approach before reaching the object. \textbf{(Right)} Similar behaviour is noted for priming and picking up the scale (cyan sphere). [darker colors indicate later time].} \end{centering}